mixn/carbon-now-cli/readme.md

 $ carbon-now unfold.js
 ```

 Takes the entire source of `unfold.js`, uses Carbon’s default settings and saves as `.png` into your `cwd`.

 Result:

 ![Basic example](static/example-1.png)

+**Note**: `carbon-now` will be smart enough to reuse your last used settings, instead of the default ones. 🤓

 #### Fully customized